hookstdev/OmniGuides/OS/Linux/Garuda-Linux.asus.md

 Get iso from [builds.garudalinux.org](https://builds.garudalinux.org)

 - ## Disk Management
-Create the first partition to be 150 gigs (for Garuda) and then 50 gigs for revios and the remanining as raw
+Create the first partition to be 150 gigs (for Garuda) and then install in the remaining (for ReviOS).

 # II) Post-Install

 # First Steps

-1. Minimise the setup assistant, Do these.
+1. Close the setup assistant, Do these.

 - ## Battery Threshold